eldar88e/Chat/README.md

+# CHAT

-# README
+## README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.2.2

 * System dependencies
+    - rails 7.1.2
+    - pg 16

-* Configuration
+* Instruction for Production

-* Database creation

-* Database initialization
+    - go to the folder of Chat
+    - run command: docker compose up --build
+    - for first run this project need open the new window terminal and go to the Chat folder and run the next command: docker compose exec chat rails db:setup

-* How to run the test suite
+* Instruction for run Tests

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+    - ...

-* ...
+    - ...